RSDO-DS3/SloREL/README.md

 ## Run with docker

-First we need to extract the folder contained in BERT_data.zip into the root of this project.
+First, we need to extract the folder contained in BERT_data.zip into the root of this project.

-This project can be run with docker-compose with command `docker-compose up` in the root of the project.
+This project can be run with docker-compose with the command `docker-compose up` in the root of the project.

 You can also run it by building the docker image with command